July was another fantastic month, full of sunshine, ciders, and socialising, and I managed to squeeze a whole of travel in around it, too.

 Discovering Liechtenstein is great: I always thought that Liechtenstein looked beautiful, but I had no idea just how wonderful a country it was.
 I loved everything about it, from the hiking to the architecture to the friendly locals, and can’t wait to write about my experiences there.

-Experimenting with keto: I set myself a challenge at the start of the year to try going keto for a month, and after listening to an episode of my favourite anxiety podcast and hearing the host rave about how keto has improved his anxiety, using studies to back-up the claims, I was ready to finally try it.
+Experimenting with keto: I set myself a challenge at the start of the year to try going keto for a month, and I was finally ready to finally try it.

-The idea with keto is to eat very low carb, high fat, and medium protein.
-You’ll want to consume about 20g of carbohydrates a day, which is not a lot.
+The idea with keto is to eat very low carb, high fat, and moderate protein.
+You’ll want to consume about 20g of carbohydrates a day, which is, well, not a lot.
 I ate almost the same as I did on paleo, but cut out the potatoes and fruit and added in nuts, goats cheese, more vegetables, and bacon.

 And… I’m still not sure how I feel about it.